ShangShungFoundation/django-manage-it/README.md

 * Create asset templates to allow for easier adding of individual items of the same kind.
 * Ability to retire & reactivate inventory assets.
-* Assign items to one or more users.
+* Assign assets to one or more users.
-* Items may have different owners.
+* Asets may have different owners.
 * Freely defined properties for each asset class.
 * User defined locations (with precise position).
-Create named groups of items.
-Users and items can be divided per regional office and per department.
-Create named groups of items.
-Users and items can be divided per regional office and per department.

 ###Asset Provision Management App